DhyeyMavani2003/ccrvam/docs/contributing.md

 # Contributing

 This is Open Source software, so [given enough eyeballs, all bugs are shallow](https://en.wikipedia.org/wiki/Linus%27s_Law).
-Your contributions are more than welcome.
+Your contributions are more than welcome in form of bug reports, feature requests, and pull requests.
+Please feel free to reach out to the authors for any questions or concerns.

 This project is hosted on [GitHub](https://github.com/DhyeyMavani2003/ccrvam) and these (common) rules apply: